Kyligence/kylin-tpch/README.md

 2. make virtual env for this repo

 > Note:
->   1. Use `source ./venv/bin/activate` to active virtual env
+>   1. Use `source ./venv/bin/activate` to activate virtual env
 >   2. Use `pip install -r ./requirements.txt` to install dependencies

 2. configure aws account which has the access to aws